Ronaldo reaches 300 goals for Real in Rayo win

 Centre back Bartra added a third when he nodded in a Xavi corner with 15 minutes left and Pedro set up Suarez to make it 4-0 in stoppage-time.

-"We know that if we don't stay focused in the league we will not get the three points," Suarez said in an interview with Spanish television.
+"We know that if we don't stay focussed in the league we will not get the three points," Suarez said in an interview with Spanish television.

 With eight league games left, Barca have a chance of repeating 2009's historic treble under Pep Guardiola, the only time a Spanish side has won the domestic league and Cup and Champions League in the same season.